 NDAs are useful for protecting only private information, not information considered common knowledge.
 If you’re attempting to guarantee confidentiality for information that has already been disseminated to the public in some way (like in public documents, speaking events, or in networking), then you won’t be able to enforce nondisclosure.

 As a rule, VCs don’t sign NDAs when evaluating pitch decks and other fundraising materials.
 They are often considering multiple ideas in similar spaces, and negotiating confidentiality wouldn’t be practical or time-efficient.
 Insisting that a VC sign an NDA before they can review your pitch will make you look inexperienced and might kill a deal outright.

 Nervous about sending your materials to a VC without the protection of an NDA?
 Password-protected documents can help keep your materials safe by preventing unauthorized sharing.
 They also allow you to revoke access if a VC declines to meet.

 What if you forget an NDA?

 It’s been known to happen — you send confidential material, only to realize later that you forgot to send an NDA.
 You can calmly ask the person to sign one retroactively, and hopefully, they will agree.
 Try to prevent this from happening again by putting a more streamlined system in place.

 It’s a good idea to create a standardized NDA that you can easily send out when needed.
-Here are some important concepts to consider when creating it:
+Our NDA template can help with this, but here are some important concepts to consider when creating your own:

 - They must keep the information a secret.